 NIH Research Matters

 NIH conducts and funds wide-ranging research to improve the nation's health.
 With NIH support, scientists across the country and around the world uncover basic biomedical advances and conduct the clinical and translational research that transforms discoveries into medical practice.
-Here's just a small sampling of the accomplishments made by NIH-supported scientists in 2011.
+Groundbreaking NIH-funded research often receives top scientific honors.
+In 2012, these honors included the Nobel Prize in chemistry and several Lasker awards.
+Here is just a small sampling of the research accomplishments made by NIH-supported scientists in 2012:

 Prevention, Diagnosis and Treatment of Human Disease